StevenMMortimer/modernr/how-work-in-r-gets-shared/how-work-in-r-gets-shared.md

 <img src="./img/gh-logo.png" width="200px" align="left" style="margin-right:20px;" />

 Once you have worked hard on creating a project in R you typically want to do 2 things: 1) Backup the work you've done and 2) Share it with others.
 GitHub is the de facto place to accomplish both of these tasks at once.
 GitHub is an online (cloud) service owned by Microsoft that allows developers to not only host their code, but collaborate with others on it there.
 They have designed a nice website to see what is happening with your code.
-The process of putting your code onto GitHub involves using **git**, which is a version control tool.
+The process of putting your code onto GitHub involves using [**Git**](https://git-scm.com/downloads), which is a version control tool.
 Git tracks changes in plain-text files.
 It goes line-by-line pointing out any changes, keeping track of each version, and allowing you to review.
 GitHub just displays those changes on their website along with the files so it's easier for you to follow along.

-### Using Git from Command Line
+#### Using Git from Command Line

 In RStudio there is an interface that allows you to click buttons like "Pull" and "Push".
 These are extremely helpful, but you might not know what exactly is happening when you push those buttons.
 The best way to become familiar with the process of version control is to sync all your changes using the command line.
 This will make you much more aware of what is happening.
 There are 4 steps to making your first commit: